Previous chapter | Index | Next chapter

 Lan Wangji’s ears turned bright red.
 “Wei Ying,” he hissed.

 “Someone needs to help you,” Wei Wuxian called loudly.
+He was aiming to make one of the others grow common sense and offer; instead, all he received was a tangible breeze of contempt.
 “You know it, so why won’t you accept it?”

 “Of course he won’t accept it!”
 Jin Zixuan exclaimed, having run the short distance between them to yell directly at Wei Wuxian.
 “Even you can’t be so blind, Wei Wuxian!”